-- In FLEX mode: With the header air system pressurized to approximately 30 psi, the sensor voltages should range between 1.5 and 3.5 volts through the cutter bar's full range of motion.
-See section 17.5 on page 80 for details. - In RIGID Mode: With the header air system pressurized to the appropriate value for your header's width (see section 16.7.1 on page 70), the sensor voltages should range between 1.5 and 3.4 volts through the subframe sensor's full range of motion.
-See section 17.6 on page 80 for details.
+- In FLEX mode: With the header air system pressurized to approximately 30 psi, the sensor voltages should range between 1.5 and 3.5 volts through the cutter bar full range of motion.
+See section 17.5 on page 80. - In RIGID Mode: With the header air system pressurized to the appropriate value for your header width (see section 16.7.1 on page 70), the sensor voltages should range between 1.5 and 3.4 volts through the subframe sensor full range of motion.
+See section 17.6 on page 80.

-If the sensor voltages do not match the values listed above, see section 19.16 on page 123 for details on adjusting the header height sensors.
+If the sensor voltages do not match the values listed above.
+For adjusting the header height sensors, see section 19.16 on page 123.